The types and availability of military records vary by conflict, but generally fall into the following categories:

 BOUNTY LAND WARRANTS

 After an application was approved, a warrant was issued awarding the specified amount of acreage.
 These warrants state the date of issuance, the name and rank of the veteran, the State from which he enlisted, and when applicable the name of the heir or assignee.
 Many veterans sold their warrants on the open market, often to land speculators, and where this occurred, a notation on the back of the warrant documents subsequent transfers.
-These military land warrants are now available online Ancestry (and through Family Search if accessed at an authorized Family Search center)(see tabs for specific conflicts for details).
+These military land warrants are available online at Ancestry Library Edition (and through Family Search if accessed at an authorized Family Search center)(see tabs for specific conflicts for details).

 PATENTS

 In the final step of the process, the warrant was redeemed (by the veteran, his heir, or, if sold, his assignee) and the warrant holder was issued a land patent.
 The land patent is the document which granted ownership of the land.
 After a patent was issued, subsequent sales or transfers of the tract were recorded like any other property, through deeds, wills or other types of transfers.
-Copies of the original patent based can be found online through a database on the Bureau of Land Management website
+Copies of the original patent based can be found online through a database on the Bureau of Land Management website.

 This is a broad category that encompasses documents and publications generated to record the collective history of a military unit, rather than the records of an individual serviceman.
 The most common military unit is a regiment, but records and histories also exist for other military units such as brigades and companies.